2-6-6-2: Overview

-Usage
+North American Usage

 United States: standard gauge except as noted

 The Locomotive Dictionary edition of 1916 illustrates engines built by Baldwin for the Atchison, Topeka and Santa Fe and by the American Locomotive Company for the Chicago, Milwaukee and Puget Sound Railway.

 In the 1922 edition the type is shown only in the category "Foreign and Industrial Locomotives".
 "Super Power" steam locomotives with feedwater heaters and four wheel trailing trucks were introduced in 1925, allowing greater firebox area and higher horsepower.
 The 2-6-6-2 wheel arrangement was essentially outmoded for mainline engines built after that time.

 Early engines by Burnham, Williams & Co. / Baldwin

 The first American locomotives of this wheel arrangement were five engines built in 1906 for the Great Northern Railway (U.S.) by Burnham, Williams & Co., a predecessor of Baldwin Locomotive Works, as class L-1.
 Baldwin 2-6-6-2's of the 1906-1910 period fall into three basic design groups, with a handful of single orders in the 1910-1912 period.
 The Baldwin engines built in this period used saturated steam, as the superheater had not come into general use.
-With two exceptions noted below, driving wheels were 55" to 57" in diameter.
+With two exceptions noted below, driving wheels were 55 to 57 in in diameter.
 The trailing wheels were for guidance rather than to permit use of a larger firebox as was the case in later engines.